LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 ## Every Python object has a type.

 Everything in Python is some type of object.
 Objects contain attributes, usually data and related functions, called methods.
-Every object that you work with in Python will be of a specific type.
+Every object that you work with in Python will be of a specific type and understanding an object's type will help you know what you can and can't do with that object.

 ### Use the built-in function `type()` to find an object's type.